austinbostonberlin/austinbostonberlin.github.io/index.md

 ```
 ## About

-I write about experimental music, art-technology hybrids, and the poetics of code.
-Collaborate with me!
-I’m always open to new projects and opportunities.

-You can email me at opensourcereartwork@gmail.com if you want to discuss art, technology, identity, or anything in between.
-I’m happy to engage in mind-expanding conversations!
+I document coursework here for future studente in the field for sake of exploration.

 ## Current Research

 ## Research Projects Overview

-Our work operates at the intersection of *thermal-acoustic interaction, **language preservation through computational methods, and **deep fake transformation* using advanced machine learning pipelines.
+My current work integrates *thermal-acoustic interaction, **language preservation through computational methods, and **deep fake transformation* using advanced machine learning pipelines.

 ---